 These treatment techniques can be used to remove or disguise Fordyce spots from all parts of the body, even in the genital region.

 Natural remedies like jojoba oil, vitamin E or argan extract have been successfully used in the treatment of Fordyce spots in combination with medication.

-In addition, it is always important to avoid squeezing Fordyce granules at home as this technique does not cause them to be eliminated and may even increase the risk of a skin infection.
+It is important to avoid squeezing or picking at the Fordyce spots at home to remove them, as this technique will not permanently eliminate them and may put you at risk for developing a skin infection.